-Introduction
+1. Introduction

-ISO 14001 requires the organisation to determine the environmental aspects of its activities, products and services that it can control and those that it can influence with their associated environmental aspects, considering a life cycle perspective and within the defined scope of the environmental management system (EMS).

-A semi-quantitative system is used to rank environmental aspects into levels of significance using a ranking matrix.

-The procedure involves gaining an understanding of the University's processes, materials and services taking into account normal, abnormal and potential emergency conditions.

-The 'Environmental Aspects' register will be reviewed at least annually or as required to consider emerging historical and future implications, audits, complaints and changes to regulations and legislation.
-This review will be carried out by the Sustainability Manager (Circular Economy and EMS) in collaboration with specialists in each area of the institution.
+- 1.1 ISO 14001 requires the organisation to determine the environmental aspects of its activities, products and services that it can control and those that it can influence with their associated environmental aspects, considering a life cycle perspective and within the defined scope of the Environmental Management System (EMS). - 1.2 A semi-quantitative system is used to rank environmental aspects into levels of significance using a ranking matrix. - 1.3 The procedure involves gaining an understanding of the University's processes, materials and services taking into account normal, abnormal and potential emergency conditions. - 1.4 The 'Environmental Aspects' register will be reviewed at least annually or as required to consider emerging historical and future implications, audits, complaints and changes to regulations and legislation.
+This review will be carried out by the Sustainability Manager (Scope 3) in collaboration with specialists in each area of the institution.

-Environmental Aspect
+2. Environmental Aspect

-The definition for environmental aspect is as stated in the ISO 14000 series of standards as an 'element of an organisation's activities or products or services that interacts or can interact with the environment'.

-When determining environmental aspects of its activities, products and services account is taken of:

-- Areas of control and influence - Current activities

-- Change in activity, such as planned or new developments, new or modified activities, products and services - Abnormal, normal and foreseeable emergency situations - Life cycle perspective
+- 2.1 The definition for environmental aspect is as stated in the ISO 14000 series of standards as an 'element of an organisation's activities or products or services that interacts or can interact with the environment'. - 2.2 When determining environmental aspects of activities, products and services, the following are taken into account: - Areas of control and influence - Current activities - Change in activity, such as planned or new developments, new or modified activities, products and services - Abnormal, normal and foreseeable emergency situations - Life cycle perspective

-Environmental Impact
+3. Environmental Impact

-An impact is defined in ISO 14001 as 'any change to the environment whether adverse or beneficial, wholly or partially resulting from an organisation's environmental aspects'.

-These are associated environmental impacts arising from any change to the environment, whether adverse or beneficial, wholly or partly resulting from the University's organisational operations in the form of activities/services/products.
-Environmental impacts to be considered include:
+- 3.1 An impact is defined in ISO 14001 as 'any change to the environment whether adverse or beneficial, wholly or partially resulting from an organisation's environmental aspects'. - 3.2 These are associated environmental impacts arising from any change to the environment, whether adverse or beneficial, wholly or partly resulting from the University's organisational operations in the form of activities/services/products.
+Environmental impacts to be considered are included in Table 1.

-Environmental aspect Description of environmental impact (effect) using a (cause) life cycle perspective.
-Use of raw materials Depletion of natural and finite resources and natural resources Disposal in/on land Degradation of land/soil associated with disposal of general waste, hazardous waste, contamination issues Use of water Depletion of natural and finite resources; drought, water scarcity Discharges to water Contamination of waterways and sewers associated with discharges of dangerous substances, slurry, BOD/COD, total suspended solids Emissions to air Reduction of air quality associated with emissions of pollutants including: greenhouse gases, acidifying gases, ozone depleters, VOCs (from energy generation, heating, air condition and transport Energy consumption Depletion of natural and finite resources Statutory nuisance Disruption to quality of life/working condition: noise, vibration, odours, littering, dust, smoke, traffic, light/glaring, visual impact, physical hazard,
+Environmental aspect (cause) Description of environmental impact (effect) using a life cycle perspective.
+Use of raw materials and natural resources Depletion of natural and finite resources Disposal in/on land Degradation of land/soil associated with disposal of general waste, hazardous waste, contamination issues Use of water Depletion of natural and finite resources; drought, water scarcity Discharges to water Contamination of waterways and sewers associated with discharges of dangerous substances, slurry, BOD/COD, total suspended solids Emissions to air Reduction of air quality associated with emissions of pollutants including: greenhouse gases, acidifying gases, ozone depleters, VOCs (from energy generation, heating, air condition and transport Energy consumption Depletion of natural and finite resources Statutory nuisance Disruption to quality of life/working condition: noise, vibration, odours, littering, dust, smoke, traffic, light/glaring, visual impact, physical hazard,